OSC/ondemand/README.md

 # Default: null (don't use name-based Virtual Host)
 servername: null

-# The ip address used for ip-based Virtual Host
-# Example:
-#     ip: '55.55.55.55'
-# Default: null (don't use ip-based Virtual Host)
-ip: null

 # The port specification for the Virtual Host
 # Example:
 #     port: 8080